Figure

 Semiconductor spin qubits promise integration with existing CMOS fabrication infrastructure, enabling potential scaling to millions of qubits using industrial foundry processes.
 The electron spin is naturally a two-level system with weak coupling to the solid-state environment (especially in isotopically purified , where the nuclear spin bath is eliminated).
 Qubit pitches of are orders of magnitude smaller than superconducting or trapped-ion qubits.

-• Loss-DiVincenzo (1998) proposed single-spin qubits with exchange-based two-qubit gates.
+• Proposed single-spin qubits in gate-defined quantum dots with exchange-based two-qubit gates

 Key Metrics